proofcarryingdata/zupass/bot.md

 - When restarting your database, make sure to run `localdb:restart` not `yarn localdb:init && yarn localdb:up`.

   - If you do accidentally run `init`, you will clear all local data.
-This is ok, but it causes some problems because your local PCDPass ticket still exists in localStorage in the Telegram Web View of PCDPass, but doesn't exist in the database.
+This is ok, but it causes some problems because your local Zupass ticket still exists in localStorage in the Telegram Web View of Zupass, but doesn't exist in the database.
-  - To rectify this situation, you should clear localStorage on Telegram PCDPass by right-clicking the on the Web view, then selecting `Inspect Element`.
+  - To rectify this situation, you should clear localStorage on Telegram Zupass by right-clicking the on the Web view, then selecting `Inspect Element`.
 From there, you can go to the `Storage` tab and clear everything.
   - Then, you just have to login again with an account that has a ticket